ctlbox/controlbox-cpp/docs/controlbox.rst

 ^^^^^^^^^^^^^^^^^^^^^
 Creates a new object and places it at a specific location, specified by the id chain.
-Note that the system does not automatically delete any object that is at that slot, and so the caller should ensure the slot is empty or the system will have a memory leak - the old object will be still in memory, but no longer reclaimable since it's pointer has been overwritten.
+Note that the system does not automatically delete any object that is at that slot, and so the caller should ensure the slot is empty or the system will potentially have two definitions for the same slot.
 Slots returned by the "next free slot" command are guaranteed empty, so this is only a concern when deliberately overwriting an existing slot.

+The object definition is persisted to the profile.
+The object will be recreated when the controller is restarted and the profile is active.

 Command request::